 About the Program

-This will be the setting for the inaugural Sojourn in St. Andrews — a one-week, adult lifelong education abroad program hosted by the MSU Alumni Office and the Indiana University Alumni Association.
-Each participant will enroll in one non-credit course of study taught by a University of St. Andrews tutor.
+The program is open to alumni and friends.
+Each participant enrolls in one non-credit course of study taught by a University of St. Andrews tutor.
 During the program, participants will also take part in several excursions in the region that are either course-related or planned for all participants.